Sparking Joy with Python

 I have started following a few simple rules when I write Python that helps me focus on stuff that matters.
 For some folks, these conventions may already be second nature.
 But I read code all the time that follows none of them, and I thought they might help.

-Absolute imports
+Absolute import

 I feel like an insane person when I think about Python imports.
 Has anyone else struggled way too much with this?
 Whenever I would start a project that gets to medium complexity I would freshly try to learn how to import stuff in Python.
 This usually involved the following process: